soundpress/RulesOfNYC/docs/c35/index.rst

       (E) Credit card purchases.
 For expenditures paid with a credit card, the candidate must report the vendor and purchase price of any goods or services purchased.
 Disbursements to credit card accounts must not be itemized as such.

       (F) Contributions to political committees.
-Political contributions to political committees that support or oppose candidates in New York City (except political committees of other candidates), including state party committees, that are made by a candidate with such candidate's personal funds and that, in the aggregate for any single political committee, exceed the contribution limit applicable to the office of mayor for contributors having business dealings with the city pursuant to § 3-703(1-a) of the Code, are presumed to be expenditures in furtherance of the campaign's candidate and contributions from the candidate to the candidate's campaign, and, as such, must be reported to the Board.
-The candidate may rebut this presumption by providing evidence indicating that the contributions were not in furtherance of the campaign's candidate.
-Such contributions are subject to all applicable expenditure and contribution limits, except that contributions made to committees registered with the State Board of Elections or the Federal Election Commission as independent expenditure committees are not subject to such limits.
+Contributions to political committees that support or oppose candidates in New York City (except political committees of other candidates), including state party committees, that are made by a candidate with the candidate's personal funds and that, in the aggregate for any single political committee, exceed $1,000, are presumed to be expenditures in furtherance of the candidate's campaign and contributions from the candidate to the candidate's campaign and must be reported to the Board.
+The candidate may rebut this presumption by providing evidence that the contributions were not in furtherance of the candidate's campaign.
+These contributions are subject to all applicable expenditure and contribution limits, except that contributions made to committees registered with the State Board of Elections or the Federal Election Commission as independent expenditure committees are not subject to such limits.
 Candidates must create and maintain records of such contributions.
-Contributions made with a candidate's personal funds as provided in this subparagraph shall not be the basis for a deduction from such candidate's public funds payment pursuant to 52 RCNY § 7-07(a).
+Contributions made with a candidate's personal funds as provided in this subparagraph are not a basis for a deduction from the candidate's public funds payment pursuant to 52 RCNY § 7-07(a).

       (G) Expenditure refunds.
 For expenditures of which all or a portion was refunded to the candidate by the vendor, the candidate must report the refund and provide an amended invoice or other documentation from the vendor specifying the amount, date, and reason for the refund, as well as proof of receipt of the refund in the form of a check, bank statement, or other financial documentation.